-Today’s holiday has something to do with women laborers in Chicago.
+Today is a holiday that has something to do with women laborers in Chicago.
 I don’t understand it, but it sounds like labor day.
 Food is involved, as is time off from work, so I am already strongly in support.

-We spent the day in Bagheria, at the home of the nephew of U and L. The house was on a wonderful piece of property nestled in the hills of Sicily.
-The land was planted with olives, figs, and fave (note that the cousins don’t understand the term fava beans, they are either fave or beans, but not both).
+We spent the day in Bagheria, at the home of the nephew of my cousins Umberto and Lilliana.
+The house was on a wonderful piece of property nestled in the hills of Sicily.
+The land was planted with olives, figs, and fave (note that the cousins don’t understand the term fava beans, something can be either fave or beans, but not both).
 The neighbors are growing artichokes, which appear utterly fascinating, having large thorns at the ends of the leaves/petals.
 The cousins say these are better than the usual variety and I wonder if they will grow in the Great Lakes region.
 I may yet become a fan of global warming.

 Speaking of artichokes … I was force fed large amounts of food today, as it is literally impossible to say no to a table full of Sicilians.
 And I’m not exaggerating.
 As it turns out, some words in Sicilian have meanings that are markedly different from their Italian counterparts.
 For example, in the North, “no, grazie” means, “no, thank you,” but here it means “more please.”
 “Poco,” which in high Italian means “a little,” in Sicilian means “a lot.”
 “Meno” (less) also means “more.”
 Abbastanza (enough) means “a little more.”
 In fact, I was utterly unable to find a word that means “less” or “stop.” *sigh*